2002 Chevrolet Corvette Expert Review:New Car Test Drive

 Z06 hardtop and C5 Coupe present different profiles.
 The Z06 hardtop roofline is actually more coupe-like than the Coupe, whose hatchback glass slopes more steeply.
 Other visible differences between the C5 Coupe and Z06 are subtle, starting with tidy Z06 emblems on each side of the car.
 The Z06 has modest mesh air intakes in the nose and wedge-shaped meshed cooling inlets for the rear brakes, located on the rocker panels just aft the doors.
 It also has open five-spoke aluminum wheels affording a view of big red brake calipers, and four 3.5-inch exhaust tips under the center of the rear bumper.
 The 17-inch front wheels are 9.5 inches wide, while the 18-inch rears are 10.5 inches wide.
 They carry massive and exclusive Goodyear F1 Supercar rubber, P265/40ZR front, P295/35ZR rear.
 There is no spare, nor are the tires run-flat; instead, you get an emergency tire-inflator kit.
 Try not to run over any nails.

-The Z06 is 117 pounds lighter than the C5 Coupe, although its creature comforts, such as leather, air conditioning, carpeting, sound system, traction control and stability control are untouched.
-The weight is saved by using thinner glass, a titanium exhaust system and less insulation.
+For 2002, the Z06 is 128 pounds lighter than the C5 Coupe, although its creature comforts, such as leather, air conditioning, carpeting, sound system, traction control and stability control are untouched.
+Using thinner glass, a titanium exhaust system and less insulation saves the weight.
 Don't bother arguing that insulation is a creature comfort; with a car like this, noise and spiritual comfort level are intertwined.

-The LS6 treatment of the trusty GM 5.7-liter overhead valve engine (LS1 in the C5) is a ground-up renovation, yielding 385 horsepower at 6000 rpm and 385 foot-pounds of torque at 4800-and it has those big, bright red valve covers!
-The aluminum block is specially designed to improve lubrication and reduce back pressure, while the heads feature refined porting and reshaped combustion chambers, fed 10 percent more fuel by larger fuel injectors through a massaged composite intake manifold.
+The LS6 treatment of the trusty GM 5.7-liter overhead valve engine (LS1 in the C5) is a ground-up renovation, yielding 405 horsepower at 6000 rpm and 400 foot-pounds of torque at 4800.
+And it has those big, bright red valve covers!
+The aluminum block is specially designed to improve lubrication and reduce back pressure, while the heads feature refined porting and reshaped combustion chambers, fed fuel by larger fuel injectors through a massaged composite intake manifold.
 The pistons are cast from stronger alloy, and their special shape helps increase the compression ratio from 10:1 to 10.5:1.
-But most of the 35 additional horses comes from a racier billet steel cam which, along with stronger valve springs, raises the rev limit from 6000 to 6500.

 Convertibles come with a top that stows neatly under a flap that folds flat at the forward edge of the trunk lid.
 You'll need to read the owner's manual to figure out how to use it, however.
 The top is made of high-quality material with a glass rear window.
 The top seals well -- there were no leaks in our car wash test or our high-speed wind test.